Lichen simplex chronicus

 This disorder may occur in people who have:

 - Eczema (atopic dermatitis)

 - Nervousness, anxiety, depression, and other emotional problems

-- It may start when something that rubs, irritates, or scratches the skin, such as clothing.
+- It may start when something rubs, irritates, or scratches the skin, such as clothing.

 - The person begins to rub or scratch the itchy area.
 Constant scratching causes the skin to thicken.

-- The thickened skin itches, causing more scratching, which causes more thickening.
+- The thickened skin itches, and this leads to more scratching.
+This then causes more thickening of the skin.

-- The skin may become leathery and brownish in the problem area.
+- The skin may become leathery and brownish in the affected area.

 Exams and Tests

 Your health care provider will look at your skin and ask if you have had chronic itching and scratching in the past.
 A skin lesion biopsy may be done to confirm the diagnosis.